 After tending to the ship’s captain, he was then asked to accompany Lt White to a gun emplacement with two 50 cal. machine guns that were not manned.
 He was expected to load the gun the officer would fire.
 Instead, he loaded both guns and without training, fired the second 50 cal. machine gun.
 They kept firing with Lt White taking over loading both guns until they ran out of ammunition.

 Doris Miller was awarded the Navy Cross by Admiral Nimitz himself, Commander of the Pacific Fleet.
 He was eventually promoted to Petty Officer but died in service aboard the Linscom Bay.
-All of this would be impressive, but is more so when it is realized Doris Miller was also African American.
 The Navy Cross he was awarded was the highest military award given to an African American to that date.

 The following day a man who could not walk, as leader of the 17th largest military of the day, led a nation to war against Japan.
 Three days after, Germany who had 100 combat ready divisions declared war on the United States.
 We had one combat ready division.
 We were isolationists as the rest of the world around us was going to war.
 I understand that but that was a war we had to get into.